 - 1 small red onion finely diced

-- 1 handful cilantro chopped (optional)
+- ½ cup handful cilantro leaves chopped optional

-- 1 jalapeno seeded and finely diced (optional)
+- 1 jalapeno seeded and finely diced optional

 - salt and pepper to taste

-- Cook the corn – I prefer to cook it in InstantPot.
+- Cook the corn – I prefer to cook it in Instant Pot.
 Put 1 cup of water in Instant Pot.
 Place the steamer in the main pot and arrange the corn on the cob.
 Close the lid , vent sealed.
 Press Manual high 4 mins.
 Let NPR for 5 mins and then release the leftover pressure.
 Remove from cob and set aside.

 - Alternatively, you can boil the corn in large covered stockpot filled with boiled water for 10 minutes.
 Let it cool it a bit and then remove the kernels.